Configure Zscaler ZIA for PTC

 This ensures that only traffic from the selected group is inspected for redirection.

-Step 3: Configure the Block & Redirect Rule
+Step 3: Configure the Block and Redirect Rule

 This step implements the routing logic.
 Zscaler "blocks" the request to the public registry but immediately provides a redirect response pointing to your Artifactory instance.